carblue/acos5/README.md

 - libacos5_pkcs15.so/dylib/dll, which is theoretically optional, but very likely required if the token isn't used read-only; e.g. storing/generating keys on-card requires this.
 In the following I won't make any distinction anymore and call both 'the driver' for ACOS5.

 This repo also builds a library from the included opensc-sys binding for internal use.
-It's the basic building block for the driver components in order to be able to call into the libopensc.so library, the backbone/workhorse of OpenSC.
+It's the basic building block for the driver components in order to be able to call into the libopensc.so/.dll library, the backbone/workhorse of OpenSC.
+There is also a complete binding included towards libtasn1 and a binding to a small subset of OpenSSL functions used.
 The minimal OpenSC version supported is 0.20.0 now.
 Former support of 0.17.0 - 0.19.0 was dropped.

 All these builds will be tied to the OpenSC version installed on Your pc, so that installation must be done first.
 Then, for all 3 builds there are files build.rs which get processed prior to the remaining build and control how that will be done (conditional compilation, see [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md")).
 The first one will detect the OpenSC version installed, adapt the opensc_sys binding to that version and pass the version info to the other builds.